nol13/fuzzball.js/README.md

 fuzzball.ratio("fuzz", "fuzzy")
 </script>
 ```
-You can use the file __lite/fuzzball_lite.umd.min.js__ instead if you don't need the partial ratios.
-Has a smaller file size (69kB vs. 125kB) but doesn't include the partial ratios which require difflib, and only has limited wildcard support.
+Also available are the __lite/fuzzball_lite.umd.min.js__ or __ultra_lite/fuzzball_ultra_lite.umd.min.js__ bundles if you need a smaller file size.
+The lite version doesn't include the partial ratios, and only has limited wildcard support, and ultra_lite version also doesnt include support for collation or astral symbols, it's extract functions are as not optimized for large datasets, and it's full_process function's alphanumeric check doesn't support non-roman alphabets.

+The full, lite and ultra_lite flavors weight in at 125kB, 69kB, and 28kB respectively uncompressed.
 Now using UMD format but the old browser bundles still provided.
+Has a smaller file size (69kB vs. 125kB) but

 # Usage